 - Medicinal chemistry

-This is a field that overlaps through all the three streams, namely science, arts and commerce.
-The following are the subject centric options it offers:
+A field which overlaps the three streams of science, arts and commerce, the following are subject-centric options that it offers:

 - Applied mathematics